 All your callers will dial your main number, but if the first line is in use, the next caller rings in on the next line.
 If all lines are in use, then the next caller will get a busy signal.

-Your phone system, such as our VoicePro PBX, will answer any phone lines that are ringing.
+Your phone system will answer any phone lines that are ringing.
 If your phone service provider does not roll busy lines over to the next line, then there is no way that your phone system can answer those callers.

 How many lines do you need?Simple answer...one line for each simultaneous caller.
 Say you want to allow four callers simultaneously without busy signals.
 Then you need four individual phone lines coming into your premises.
 You still use just one phone number.